akmeraki/Semantic_Segmentation/readme.md

 ### Overview
-The objective of this project is to clone human driving behavior by use of Convolutional Neural Network in a simulated driving application, we are going to use a Udacity developed Car Simulator using Unity game engine.
-The simulator consists of training and Autonomous modes to rive the car.
-First, during the training session, we will navigate our car inside the simulator using the keyboard or a joystick for continuous motion of the steering angle.
-While we navigating the car the simulator records training images and respective steering angles.
-Then we use those recorded data to train our neural network.
-It uses the trained model to predict steering angles for a car in the simulator given a frame from the central camera.
+The objective of this project is to make a Convolutional Neural Network do a pixel wise classification of multiple objects in the scene (i.e cars, pedestrians, trees, roads etc.).

 ### Dependencies